rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 ```

 Meanwhile, the transaction fees are averaging
- 1000 sats, which corresponds to $1,428 per txn.
+ 1000 sats, which corresponds to $142.7 per txn.
 Each block has at least 3000 transactions,
- resulting in a block reward of $4.28-million.
+ resulting in a block reward of $428-thousand.

-1000 sats ($1,428) is the fee to go
+1000 sats ($142.8) is the fee to go
  from 2nd layer savings to sovereign individual.
-In other words, 1000 sats will secure your savings
+In other words, this is the fee
- outside any custodian.
-This is the fee to become a sovereign.
+ to become a sovereign.
 As a sovereign individual, one is free to hire
  their own team, investing in their own
  infrastructure.